San Juan, Philippines: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B and C. Ensure that you find the necessary type.
-A lot of adapters on sale are just plugs and require your devices to convert the voltage themselves.
+A plug adapter that supports outlet types A, B and C. Be careful to choose the correct kind.
+The vast majority of adapters for sale now are simply plug changers and expect your electronics to change the voltage themselves.
 If yours can't do that they could burn up.
-This one should work in most places.
+This one should be appropriate for most locations.

 A portable power bank, like this one